Better Health and Wellness: Man suffers stroke on Derby golf course, friend jumps into action

 “When they put him in in the ambulance, I didn’t think I’d see him again,” Shalue admits.

-Ward was ambulanced to Ascension Via Christi St. Francis which boasts comprehensive stroke center status, an accreditation that has to be maintained and evaluated every two years.
-Simply put, the hospital has to have capabilities of providing interventional neuroradiology 24/7 and a system of care that goes from the call to 911 all the way through the patient’s rehab after discharge from the hospital.
+An ambulance took Ward to Ascension Via Christi St. Francis which boasts comprehensive stroke center status, an accreditation that has to be maintained and evaluated every two years.
+Simply put, the hospital has to have capabilities of providing interventional neuroradiology 24/7 and a system of care that goes from the 911 call all the way through the patient’s rehab after discharge from the hospital.

 “Within a half hour I was at St. Francis and their stroke team was going to work on me,” Ward recalls.